Drayyblacc/loverunning/README.md

 ### Code Used

-- [W3Schools](https://www.w3schools.com/howto/howto_css_transition_hover.asp) - helped to style my back to top buttons to have a smoother transition.
+- [W3Schools](https://www.w3schools.com/howto/howto_css_transition_hover.asp) - helped me style and create the form.
-- [Free Code Camp](https://www.freecodecamp.org/news/css-only-back-to-top-button/) - helped to code the 'back to top' button using only html and css.
-- [W3Docs](https://www.w3docs.com/tools/code-editor/3033) - styling to increase the checkbox size in the contact form.
+- [W3Docs](https://www.w3docs.com/tools/code-editor/3033) - helped me to increase the checkbox size in my signup form.
-- I also used the [Love Running](https://rachaelbabister.github.io/loverunning/) project from Project Tutor created by [Code Institute](https://codeinstitute.net/) to help with some code.
+- I also used the [Love Running](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main/8.1-testing-and-validation) project from Project Tutor created by [Code Institute](https://codeinstitute.net/) to help with some code.

 ### Content

-All content used on the site was written by Dereck Yasu from Code Institute.
+All content used on the site was written by Dereck Yasu and Tutor from Code Institute.

 ### Media

 Most of the photos were provided on the Project 1 tutor of Code Institute and a few from me that are only on this file.
-Icons used on the site are Font Awesome icons.
+Icons used on the website are from Font Awesome.

 ### Acknowledgments

-I would like to thank the following people for their help, whether directly or indirectly!
+I would like to thank and appreciate the following people that hepled me throughout the project.

 - My girlfriend for alway believing in me to finish the project in time.
 - My Code Institute  [Tutors](https://www.codeinstitute.net/).
+- Rachael for helping me and giving me a structure for my readme.
-- Members of the Code Institute Slack community.
-Although I didn't ask any direct questions for help, when searching for little queries, I always managed to find the answer!
+- Members of the Code Institute Slack.
+Some managed to respond to my questions and that helped me
 - [Scott Clarke](mailto:Scott.clarke@codeinstitute.net) from Code Institute who signed me up to the course!
 I hope you like my first project!